Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-hypermetrodomain/README.md

                                       [--timeout TIMEOUT] -u URL
                                       --username USERNAME [-v]

-Checks the health and running status of all HyperMetro domains on a Huawei OceanStor Dorado storage system via the REST API (/hypermetrodomain endpoint).
-Alerts when any domain reports a non-normal state.
+Checks the running status of all HyperMetro domains on a Huawei OceanStor Dorado storage system via the REST API (/hypermetrodomain endpoint).
+Alerts when any domain reports a non-normal running state.

 options:
   -h, --help            show this help message and exit